p4309027/bt/README.md

 tested on node `v6.11.0`

-clone the project
+1. clone the project

-open `cmd` and change the file directory to project directory:
+2. open `cmd` and change the file directory to 'bt' folder directory:
 `cd bt`

-then run
+3. then run
 `node status_report.js input.txt`